brson/rust-chamber/README.md

 # How it works

-Chamber is a light wrapper to rustc that injects custom preludes and blacklists language features, including linking to any other crate.
-A 'chamber' is just a Rust crate that has the very basic 'shape' of the Rust Standard Library.
-Primarily, it is a crate with a `prelude` module.
+Chamber is a Rust compiler.
+It works by linking to rustc directly and augmenting its behavior.
+It has a few major differences compared to stock `rustc`:

+1. It injects an arbitrary crate as the standard library, including prelude and macros.
+This is called a 'chamber'.

+2. It disallows linking to *any other crate*.

+3. It disallows `unsafe` blocks.

+4. It disallows enabling experimental features ("feature gates").

 Chambers do not need to be 'freestanding';
 they may link to std,
 and chambered libraries may be intermixed freely with normal Rust libraries.

-Rust is pretty sweet.
+Chamber is a simple program and is structured for readability.
+It is a good demonstration of embedding rustc as well as creating rustc plugins.
+See [`src/chamber/lib.rs`](src/chamber/lib.rs) for more technical details.

 # Blacklisted language features

 Some Rust features make it easy to break memory safety.
 These are turned off.

+* `extern crate`
 * `unsafe` blocks
 * `#[feature(...)]`

+# Chambers

+TODO

+# What Rust does and does not promise

+TODO: looping, unwinding, stack overflow, memory leaks, abort

 # TODO

 * Upstream rustc API changes to avoid code duplication.
 * Investigate safety of built-in syntax extensions.
-* Fill out baseline chamber.
+* Factor out 'default policy' - BASELINE_CHAMBER, search paths
+* Fix feature gate pass
 * Add conveniences API's for compiling .rs, putting the binary into a separate process and detecting the special 'ok' crash conditions (stack overflow, double fail).
-* Factor out 'default policy' - BASELINE_CHAMBER, search paths
+* Investigate impact of native rt injection.